DSuveges/GenomePlotter/README.md

 1. Extra script to generate figure legend also as a csv and png.
 2. Script to create the whole composition with all the chromosomes.
 Resolving the alignment is not trivial.
-3. Adding gene annotation... generate based on gene set eg. all kinases, all miosins, all omim genes etc.